 To receive our regular newsletter of events, please fill in the form below.

 Tibetan Lama Tenzin Tsundu take place regularly in Sechelt and in Gibsons on the Sunshine Coast.

-Weekly classes begin again Sunday September 13th from 4:30 pm to 5:30 pm at the Sechelt Art Centre on the corner of Trail and Medusa.
+Weekly classes take place every Sunday from 4:30 pm to 5:30 pm at the Sechelt Art Centre on the corner of Trail and Medusa.

-Classes on the first and third Friday of every month begin again on Friday September 18th from noon to 1:00 pm at Gibsons United Church, 724 Truman Road.
+Classes are on the first and third Friday of every month from noon to 1:00 pm at Gibsons United Church, 724 Truman Road.